V-Karch/V-Karch/README.md

 - 💞️ I’m looking to collaborate on just about anything
 - 📫 How to reach me via email at vikkarch@gmail.com via discord @lluunnaa.
 - 😄 Pronouns: Any
-- ⚡ Fun fact: My first expose to programming anything was python in grade 3 on a school computer
+- ⚡ Fun fact: My first exposure to programming anything was python in grade 3 on a school computer